Possible messages

 Dear Representative,

-As your constituent, I want to thank you for being a lead co-sponsor of Goldie’s Act (H.R.
+As your constituent, I want to thank you for leading Goldie’s Act (H.R.
 349), which would protect commercially bred animals--like dogs in puppy mills--from cruelty.
 This legislation would strengthen Animal Welfare Act (AWA) enforcement and better protect animals in U.S. Department of Agriculture (USDA)-licensed facilities from persistent abuse and neglect.
-Goldie, a Golden Retriever after whom this legislation is named, suffered and died at a USDA-licensed facility because the USDA failed in its responsibility to protect her and hundreds more dogs at the same facility from neglect.
+Goldie, the Golden Retriever for whom this legislation is named, suffered and died at a USDA-licensed facility because the USDA failed in its responsibility to protect her and many other dogs at the same facility from neglect.
 Hundreds of thousands of other animals in USDA-licensed facilities are still at risk.
-Right now, USDA-licensed facilities are not inspected with regularity, some going years without an inspection.
-Even when facilities are inspected, current USDA policies prevent certain violations from being documented.
-And when violations are documented, the agency rarely takes action, allowing non-compliant facilities to operate with impunity and animals to suffer.
-Goldie’s Act would ensure much-needed enforcement reform by requiring frequent and meaningful inspections, immediate assistance for visibly suffering animals, penalties for violators of the law, and cross reporting with local law enforcement.
-Animal protection is a priority for me, and I appreciate you leading the charge to improve welfare for our nation’s vulnerable animals.
+Goldie’s Act would ensure much-needed enforcement reform by requiring frequent and meaningful inspections, immediate assistance for visibly suffering animals, penalties for violators of the law, and sharing information with local law enforcement. ' Animal protection is a priority for me, and I appreciate you leading the charge to improve welfare for our nation’s vulnerable animals.

 Please Co-sponsor Goldie’s Act (H.R.
 349) to Protect Dogs